hackerspark/puppet-show/README.md

-## Boilerplate
+## Puppet-Show

-Project for scraping scripts
+This project consists of puppeteer scripts that work as API to perform various actions across numerous websites.

 - - -